trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 1. Speed up the process of initializing the node by loading a snapshot:

-   1. Download a rolling snapshot of Ghostnet from https://snapshot.tzinit.org based on the instructions on that site.
+   1. Download a rolling snapshot of the network from https://snapshot.tzinit.org based on the instructions on that site.
-   For example, the command to download the snapshot from the EU servers might look like this:
+   For example, the command to download a Ghostnet snapshot from the EU servers might look like this:

       ```bash
       wget -O snapshot_file https://snapshots.eu.tzinit.org/ghostnet/rolling